ignurof/www-howtosowseeds-com/README.md

 # www-howtosowseeds-com

-- banner/logo image goes here

 howtosowseeds.com is an informational guide site to help people around the world with general information and guides on how to sow different kinds of seeds.
 The intention is to bring more people into the gardening hobby and the main target demographic of the site is beginners to gardening and anything related to seed sowing. howtosowseeds.com will be a good place of reference for gardeners to know just when and how to sow their seeds even when they're not beginners anymore.

+- AM I RESPONSIVE IMAGE HERE

 ## Features
 The site features are very simple in nature since the focus of the site is on the informational guide content in both text, image and video format.